EARTH5d/webdev-lab-notebook/reflection.md

 -- 05-grid: I completed all the excerises.
 I used the slides as help.

--- 06-bootstrap: There was not any CSS that needed to be done.
+-- 06-bootstrap: There was no CSS that needed to be done.

+-- 07-javascript:
+---- week 6: